• instagram

 Spend time in “Tufandag” Winter-Summer Tourism Complex, it provides skiing in winter, going up to the mountains by cable cars in summer, as well as many other types of entertainment not mentioning breathtaking panoramic views.

 The region is rich with natural assets.
 Nohur Lake has a fabulous location with a spectacular view to the Caucasus Mountains.
 Here you can enjoy boating or fishing.
 Yeddi Gozel (Seven Beauties) waterfall is situated near Vandam village in a mountainous area with dense forests.
 The name of the waterfall comes from the seven cascades falling from the highest peak of the mountain.
 Wooden stairs are leading to the very top.
+In spring and summer teahouses dot every mountain road, where guests can enjoy tea with traditional types of Gabala jam (for example, walnut or white cherry jam).

-On the way to Baku you will pass so called Russian forest, river valleys, the famous Chestnut forest and numerous picturesque villages.
+On the way to Gabala you will pass so called Russian forest, river valleys, the famous Chestnut forest and numerous picturesque villages.
 Make a stop at authentic bucket bazaar to buy some fruits and vegetables which are measured and sold by bucket, not by scale.

-Reaching Baku.
+Way back to Baku.
 Check-in to the hotel.
 Overnight.

 7th Day: GOBUSTAN & MUD VOLCANOS (map link)